Overview

 Students are prohibited from possessing, distributing, or sharing information obtained through work as a student employee, regardless of purpose or use, or using departmental information or services for the benefit of oneself or others.
 Confidentiality violations are grounds for immediate termination of employment and disciplinary action through the Office of the Dean of Campus Life.

 Student employees who work in departments where records of a confidential and/ or sensitive nature are maintained, hold a position requiring the highest level of trust, ethics and integrity.
-Therefore, it is imperative that student employees recognize the responsibilities of preserving the security and confidentiality of the information, regardless if in print or electronic format.
-Students are expected to sign the Office of Student Employment Confidentiality Contract Agreement on or before their first date of employment.
+Therefore, it is imperative that student employees recognize the responsibilities of preserving the security and confidentiality of the information, regardless of if it is in print or electronic format.
+Students are expected to sign the New York FERPA and Confidentiality Agreement before their first date of employment.

 Workplace Violence